pryv/dev-site/source/guides/data-modelling.md

   }
 }
 ```
-The access token should be kept in a separate stream in the doctor's account to enable him to easily retrieve his patient's data, or in some database for an app access.
+The access token should be kept in a separate stream in the doctor's account to enable him to easily retrieve his patient's data (see ["Store patient accesses" section](#store-patient-accesses)), or in some database for an app access. (????)

 Each created access will generate a different token that can be shared with the concerned third-party (doctor, app, family, etc).
 Pryv.io supports three types of accesses: "personal", "app", "shared" that are hierarchically ordered (more information on accesses type [here](https://api.pryv.com/concepts/#accesses)).